br0nt0/j1939/README.md

 ## Functionality
 This library will handle:
-- CAN 2.0b (with future adaptatioin to CAN-FD)
+- CAN 2.0b (with future adaptation to CAN-FD)
 - Address Claim procedure
 - Multi Packet Transport Protocol procedure
 - Core Scheduler